SedenCanpolat/Intership-Angular-Project/README.md

 # Internship Angular Project
-My internship project was done on Angular in front-end web development.
+My internship project was developed using Angular in front-end web development.
 You can find the PDF version of the report, which contains all the details of the project I submitted at the end of my internship, in the files under the name Internship-Report.pdf.

 ## Key Technical Implementations